jbech-linaro/optee_docs/general/disclosure.rst

 Disclosure policy
 =================
-When a vulnerability has been reported (see :ref:`vulnerability_reporting`) to the `core team`_, it is up to them to implement mitigations and fixes as well as report back to stakeholders in a responsible way.
+When a vulnerability has been reported (see :ref:`vulnerability_reporting`) to the :ref:`core_team`, it is up to them to implement mitigations and fixes as well as report back to stakeholders in a responsible way.
 This page describes the responsible disclosure policy that applies to the OP-TEE project.

 .. note::
     The "`core team`_" in Linaro (who owns the OP-TEE project) consists of